VirtualLime/C-BasicProblems/README.md

 should return: "Total land perimeter: 18"

 #Problem 3:

-A palindrome is a word, phrase, number, or other sequence of symbols or elements, whose meaning may be interpreted the same way in either forward or reverse direction.
-Famous examples include "Amore, Roma", "A man, a plan, a canal: Panama" and "No 'x' in 'Nixon'". - wikipedia

-Our goal is to determine whether or not a given string is a valid palindrome or not.

-Like the above examples, here are a few test cases which are also populated:

-"Amore, Roma" => valid
-"A man, a plan, a canal: Panama" => valid
-"No 'x' in 'Nixon'" => valid
-"Abba Zabba, you're my only friend" => invalid
-You can see that they are case insensitive and disregards non alphanumeric characters.
-In addition to a few predefined tests, your function will also be tested against a random string generator 50 times which are guaranteed to produce valid palindromes.

-Notes:

-The empty string "" can be read forward or backward the same, it's a palindrome in our case.

-#Problem 4:

-If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
-The sum of these multiples is 23.

-Finish the solution so that it returns the sum of all the multiples of 3 or 5 below the number passed in.
-Additionally, if the number is negative, return 0 (for languages that do have them).

-Note: If the number is a multiple of both 3 and 5, only count it once.

-Courtesy of projecteuler.net (Problem 1)

-#Problem 5:

 Complete the method/function so that it converts dash/underscore delimited words into camel casing.
 The first word within the output should be capitalized only if the original word was capitalized (known as Upper Camel Case, also often referred to as Pascal case).
 The next words should be always capitalized.